fritzduchardt/troubleshooting-k8s-apps/problems/ingress/social-media-disconnected/SOLUTION.md

 # Solution

-- The Ingress pass is not set correctly.
+- The Ingress path is not set correctly.
 In `ingress.yaml` change "/sms" to "/sms/(.*)
 - The Service selector is not pointing to the Deployment.
 In `service.yaml` change:
 ```
   selector: